 Step 2: Select Browse if it isn't already open, and then choose the Downloads section.

 Step 3: On the Downloads screen, you can switch between Thumbnail and List views.
 Next to this button is a three-dot More icon presenting a drop-down menu with Sort by and Select all options.

-In online forums, a small minority of Google Pixel owners have reported not being able to find downloaded photos or files in the Files app.
+Step 4: In online forums, a small minority of Google Pixel owners have reported an inability to find downloaded photos or files in the Files app.
 Usually, this is the result of a permissions problem stemming from using the Google app to download images.

 Finding downloads on other Android phones follows pretty much the same workflow as finding them on Google Pixel or Samsung phones.
 However, depending on the models and manufacturers involved, the app name may differ.

 As a rule of thumb, you need to do the following:

 Step 2: Open the file manager on your phone, which will be named something along the lines of Downloads, File manager, or My files.

 If you can’t see your Downloads, first navigate to Internal storage, and then you will be able to access the appropriate folder.
 You can also use the search bar to quickly bring up the file you’re looking for or check to see if you accidentally sorted it into another folder.